Modest changes to your diet add up. Cutting just 100 calories a day translates into a 10-pound weight loss in one year.

 Deprivation diets set you up to backslide because you can’t survive on grapefruit and celery sticks for long.
 On the other hand, starting small allows you to make lasting lifestyle changes with less effort and discomfort.
 The only thing you’ll notice will be your shrinking waistline.

+- Budget your sweets.
 An occasional treat can make it easier to stick to your diet.
 Plan ahead for how you want to spend your sugar calories.
-A half-ounce of dark chocolate has about 100 calories.
+A half ounce of dark chocolate has about 100 calories.

-You're less likely to overeat if you have something on hand to eat before you're ravenous.
+- Carry snacks.
+You’re less likely to overeat if you eat before you’re ravenous.
 Keep cut vegetables and peanut butter in the office refrigerator.
 Pack a cooler with hummus and baby carrots.

-You can enjoy a wide variety of foods like ice cream or baked ziti if you stick to reasonable serving size.
+- Reduce portions.
+You can enjoy a wide variety of foods like ice cream or baked ziti if you stick to a reasonable serving size.
 Learn to eyeball what four ounces of meat or one ounce of cheese looks like.